byteface/domonic/README.md

 pytest tests
 ```

 ### Disclaimer

-There's several more widely supported libraries doing HTML generation, DOM reading/manipulation, terminal wrappers etc. Maybe use one of those for production due to strictness and support.
+There are more widely supported libraries doing HTML generation, DOM reading/manipulation, terminal wrappers etc.
+Consider using one of those for production due to strictness and support.

 This is more of a fast prototyping library.